Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

         - You can customize the solution by setting the following environment variables:
           - DEPLOYMENT_ID - string appended to all resource names.
 Default: random five character string.
           - RESOURCE_GROUP_NAME_PREFIX - name of the resource group.
 This will be prefixed with environment name.
 For example: `RESOURCE_GROUP_NAME_PREFIX-dev-rg`.
 Default: mdw-dataops-parking-${DEPLOYMENT_ID}.
           - RESOURCE_GROUP_LOCATION - Azure location to deploy resources.
-Default: westus.
+Default: `westus`.
           - AZURE_SUBSCRIPTION_ID - Azure subscription id to use to deploy resources.
 Default: default azure subscript.
 To see your default, run `az account list`.
-          - To further customize the solution, set parameters in arm.parameters files locted in the `infrastructure` folder.
+          - To further customize the solution, set parameters in arm.parameters files located in the `infrastructure` folder.
         - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.

 3. **Setup ADF git integration in DEV Data Factory**